This is why alcohol really affects you differently on an airplane

 Psychological and physical factors

 Psychological and physical factors significantly contribute to how the body reacts to alcohol during a flight.
 Air travel often means a change in usual routines, which can trigger stress in many travelers.
-This stress can increase the desire for alcohol, as many people tend to use alcohol for calm and relaxation.
+This stress can increase the desire for alcohol, as many People tend to use alcohol for calm and relaxation.
 However, a tense and stressed body reacts more sensitively to alcohol, accelerating and intensifying intoxication.

 The monotonous hum of the aircraft turbines and the confinement of the cabin can also represent a subtle but constant strain.
 This sensory overstimulation can further fatigue the brain and impair cognitive performance.
 When combined with the consumption of alcohol, which already lengthens reaction times and clouds judgment, it can quickly develop into a precarious situation.
 Mental tension and sensory stress lead to a cumulative effect that amplifies the impact of alcohol.